-Food for Club Events
+Food and Alcohol for Club Events

 Use this matrix to locate the intersection of your event audience and food source to find out what is allowed.